Category –

 Implications & Concerns For Taxpayers

-The increase in the TCS rate from 5% to 20% brings about implications and concerns for taxpayers:
+The increase in TCS rate from 5% to 20% has brought implications and raises several questions before the taxpayers:

 These factors highlight the impacts and difficulties faced by taxpayers due to the rise in the TCS rate.